 7. Bar Marsella

-When you drink in Bar Marsella, you’re not just drinking in Barcelona’s oldest bar, you’re also drinking in a bar that’s said to be once frequented by Dalí, Picasso, Gaudí, van Gogh, Hemingway, and other famous creatives.
+When you drink in Bar Marsella, you’re not just drinking in Barcelona’s oldest bar, you’re also drinking in a bar that’s said to have been frequented by Dalí, Picasso, Gaudí, van Gogh, Hemingway, and other famous creatives.

 This iconic absinthe bar dates back to 1820 and has persevered through centuries of development that has otherwise changed the city’s landscape.
 Stepping inside takes you back to a time when the spirit of Bohemia was rife with energy, and the revolutions of the 19th century were knocking on the doorsteps of Europe.

-When short on time, these seven places are probably more than enough to fill up an exciting weekend in Barcelona.
+These seven places are probably more than enough to fill up a weekend in Barcelona.
 If you’ve never been to the Catalan capital before, you can swap out some of these lesser known locations for one of Gaudí’s glorious structures.
-Do you know of any other interesting places in Barcelona that weren’t mentioned in this post?
-Let us know on Facebook!